 The death of a loved one can be painful and difficult.
-There are many questions, as well as many details to arrange.
+There are many questions, as well as many details to arrange for their funeral.
 At Grace, there are two things we believe are important during times of grief.
 First, a community provides support, love, and encouragement to each other and especially to the immediate family of the one who has died.
-Second, God’s Word offers peace to those who are grieving and assurance in the free gift of eternal life that is promised to all who believe in Jesus.
+Second, God’s Word offers peace to those who are grieving, and assurance in the free gift of eternal life that is promised to all who believe in Jesus.

 Our care for the journey of grief includes support from our pastors, staff, and lay leaders before, during, and after your loved one’s funeral/memorial/graveside service.
 You may scroll below to view answers to some of the most frequently asked questions regarding this care.